-The COVID-19 pandemic, particularly with variants Alpha, Delta, and Omicron, presented major challenges in managing severe cases from 2021 to 2023.
+The COVID-19 pandemic, particularly with variants Alpha, Delta, and Omicron, presented major challenges in managing severe cases.
 Disadvantaged communities were disproportionately affected, especially during the Delta and Omicron waves.
 SHIELD Illinois, a statewide saliva-based testing program, aimed to increase testing access, but its impact on COVID-19 outcomes in these communities remains unclear.
-This study investigates the relationship between the effective number of SHIELD test centers and COVID-19 ICU admission rates, focusing on the role of socioeconomic factors across zip codes in greater Chicago area.
+This study investigates the impact of SHIELD test centers on the rate of COVID-19 admissions to intensive care units (ICUs) in the communities they serve, with a particular focus on the socioeconomic factors of these communities in the greater Chicago area.